techidaily/site-win11-tips/source/_posts/a-practical-approach-to-using-and-revoking-windows-terminal-focus.md

  Entering Focus Mode in Windows Terminal is easy. all you need to do is make a few adjustments to the settings.
 Here's how:

-1. Open the Windows Terminal (see our guide on[how to open the Windows Terminal in Windows 11](https://www.makeuseof.com/windows-11-open-windows-terminal/) ).
+1. Open the Windows Terminal (see our guide on [how to open the Windows Terminal in Windows 11](https://www.makeuseof.com/windows-11-open-windows-terminal/) ).
 2. Once you're in the Terminal window, click the drop-down menu next to the new tab.
 3. Select**Settings** from the menu, and you will be taken to the**Startup** tab.
 ![Use Windows Terminal Settings to enable Focus Mode](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/use-windows-terminal-settings-to-enable-focus-mode.jpg)